Polaris – the North Star – is part of the Little Dipper

 Meanwhile, there is no visible star marking the celestial pole in the Southern Hemisphere.
 What’s more, the Southern Hemisphere won’t see a pole star appreciably close to the south celestial pole for another 2,000 years.

 At one time in human history, people literally depended on their lucky stars for their lives and livelihood.
 Luckily, they could trust the Big Dipper and the North Star to guide them.
 People could sail the seas and cross the trackless deserts without getting lost.
 When slavery existed in the United States, people escaping slavery counted on the Big Dipper to show them the North Star, lighting their way to the free states and Canada.

 While being honored as the North Star, Polaris enjoys the title of Lodestar and Cynosure as well.

-Polaris science.
-The single point of light that we see as Polaris is actually a triple star system, or three stars orbiting a common center of mass.
+The single point of light that we see as Polaris is a triple star system, or three stars orbiting a common center of mass.
 The primary star, Polaris A, is a supergiant with about six times the mass of our sun.
 A close companion, Polaris Ab, orbits 2 billion miles from Polaris.
-Much farther away, near the top of the illustration at right, is the third companion Polaris B. Polaris B is located approximately 240 billion miles from Polaris A. The two companion stars are the same temperature as Polaris A, but are dwarf stars.
+You are unlikely to ever see this star, because it is too close to Polaris.

-Astronomers estimate Polaris’ distance at 430 light-years.
+Astronomers estimate Polaris’ distance at 434 light-years.
 Considering the distance, Polaris must be a respectably luminous star.
-Polaris is a yellow supergiant star shining with the luminosity of 2500 suns.
-Polaris is also the closest and brightest Cepheid variable star – a type of star that astronomers use to figure distances to star clusters and galaxies.
+Polaris is a yellow supergiant star shining with the luminosity of 1,260 suns.